Music in World War II: American music

-After the successful incorporation of music into the war efforts, more was needed in order to keep hopes alive and stable both back in the U.S and in the Home Front.
-At various times music was used as a tool for battle in the war, whether it was to entertain or to recuperate the soldiers during the war., More importantly, was the impact that the music during the 1940s had on the people then and the effect that it continues to have now.
-Sounds of War: Music in the United States during World War II argues that music composed during the 1940s was unlike any other time of music because of its emphasis on making the listener feel like they are part of the war or if they are somewhere else.
-It adds that songs from World War II continue to be used today in order to remember those harsh times of war and to remind everyone of what the cost of liberty and freedom was.
+After the successful incorporation of music into the war efforts, more was needed in order to keep hopes alive and stable in the U.S. and on the front.
+At various times music was used as a tool for war, whether it was to entertain or to recuperate soldiers.
+Furthermore, consideration must be given to the impact that music had on people then and the effect that it continues to have now.
+Sounds of War: Music in the United States during World War II argues that music composed during the 1940s was unlike any other era of music because of its emphasis on making the listener feel like they are part of the war or if they are somewhere else.
+It adds that songs from World War II continue to be used today in order to remember those harsh times of war and to remind everyone of the costs of liberty and freedom.
 Some examples of this would include Aaron Copland's "Fanfare for the Common Man" (1942) and "Lincoln Portrait" (1942).
-These are still being played for presidential inaugurations and continue to have the effect of "loss for freedom".
+These are still played for presidential inaugurations and continue to have the effect of "loss for freedom".